Feds take down Medicare scams that preyed on virus fears

 “These schemes, we constantly see them evolve to another level,” said Chris Schrank, assistant inspector general for investigations with the Department of Health and Human Services.
 “At a time when most American pulled together … a small percentage of individuals have decided to steal from programs valuable to those who are most in need.”

-The law enforcement actions involved the Justice Department’s criminal division, the FBI, U.S. attorney’s offices in seven states, as well as the HHS inspector general’s office and other agencies.
+The law enforcement actions involved the Justice Department’s criminal division, the FBI, seven U.S. attorney’s offices in six states, as well as the HHS inspector general’s office and other agencies.
 Bogus billings exceeded $140 million before the schemes were blocked.
 Attorney General Merrick Garland recently announced the establishment of a special task force to pursue pandemic-related fraud across all government programs, not just health care.

 Wednesday’s charges look back to the early months of the pandemic, when there was a high demand for COVID tests still in short supply.
 Also, Medicare had loosened its restrictive policies on telemedicine consultations, to keep older patients out of medical offices where the virus might spread.
 And the government had begun pumping out billions in special “provider relief” payments to help hospitals and doctors’ offices remain solvent.
 Scam artists, big and small, allegedly took advantage of all those situations.